Western Animation: Sky Dancers

 - Sibling Rivalry: Skyclone, the king's eldest son, attempts to kill his younger brother Skyler who was named the Wingdom's king.

-- Spear Counterpart: Dragon Flyz took the same concept as the Sky Dancers toys and turned into an action figure line (and cartoon) marketed to boys.
+- Spear Counterpart: Dragon Flyz took the same concept as the Sky Dancers toys and turned them into an action figure line (and cartoon) marketed to boys.

 - Taken for Granite: One episode has Skyclone turning the citizens of the Wingdom into statues with a poisoned lemonade.